kickaha2019/articles/Diary/2004/christmas/index.md

----
-title: Christmas and New Year
+@title		Christmas and New Year
-anchors:
-- Dunwich Heath
-- Sutton Hoo
-date: Saturday, 25 December 2004
+@date		Saturday, 25 December 2004
-images:
-- path: clock.jpg
-  tag: Christmas decorations
-- path: lounge2.jpg
-  tag: in the lounge
-- path: dunwich.jpg
-  tag: Dunwich Heath
-- path: sutton_hoo.jpg
-  tag: Sutton Hoo
-- path: grave.jpg
-  tag: Raedwald's grave
----
+@markdown
 We saw the New Year in quietly in the Ipswich area.
 I didn't do the homework of finding out what there was to see, where exactly it was, and when it was open.
 Something to remember to do for any future trips.

 There wasn't a lot that was open which was a bind.
 Happily a Pizza Hut was open for lunch and supper on the 1st itself.
 We went to [Dunwich Heath](https://www.nationaltrust.org.uk/dunwich-heath-and-beach) that day - a coastal area undergoing constant erosion.